Introduction

 We know that the CD4+ T are necessary for the development of MG symptoms.
 In fact anti-AChR Abs are high-affinity IgGs, whose synthesis requires that activated CD4+ T cells, means MHC class II molecules, interact with B cells, resulting in low-affinity anti-AChR Abs.
 This triggers somatic mutations of the Ig genes, leading to synthesis of high-affinity Abs.

 Differentiated CD4+ T cells are classified into subtypes based on the cytokines they secrete.
 Among them, Th1 and Th2 cells have different and at times opposing functions.
-Th1 cells secrete proinflammatory cytokines, such as IL-2, IFN, and TNF, which are important in cell-mediated immune responses.
+Th1 cells secrete proinflammatory cytokines, such as IL-2, IFN-γ, and TNF-α, which are important in cell-mediated immune responses.
 Th2 cells secrete antiinflammatory cytokines, such as IL-4, IL-6, and IL-10, which are also important inducers of humoral immune responses.

 Moreover, IL-4 stimulates differentiation of Th3 cells, which secrete TGF-β and are involved in immunosuppressive mechanisms.
 Both Th1 and Th2 cytokines may induce the synthesis of different Ig types.
 Th1 cells induce IgG subclasses that bind and activate complement efficiently whereas Th2 cells induce Ig isotypes and IgG subclasses that fix complement poorly or not at all.